 Choices in Protective Footwear

 Fortunately, there are more stores for this foot condition than in the past, making shopping convenient and thorough.
-Take a look at a few standouts:
+After checking with your physician, consider one of these styles:

 Healthy Shoe Store

-The Healthy Shoe Store has shoes designed for those that suffer from a myriad of foot and leg conditions.
-They have a nice selection of New Balance and Aetrex sneakers as well as Orthofeet and Comfortrite shoes.
+The Healthy Feet Store has shoes designed for those that suffer from a myriad of foot and leg conditions.
+They carry a selection of brands, including Xelero, a brand recommended by Donna Robertson, C. Ped, ATC-MS for those with foot pathologies, and Propet, which is podiatrist designed and diabetic-approved.
 They also stock several types of shoes insoles and foot supports, which provide overall shoe comfort and stability for sufferers of peripheral neuropathy.
-The shoes they offer are mostly in neutral colors like black, white and tan.
-The shoes at the Healthy Shoe Store are also a little pricier, as the most expensive style is around $230

 Styles Have Changed